 We are slowly working on a master bedroom makeover.
 Keyword: slowly.
-So far, we’ve got a new paint color on the wall, a dresser makeover (which I love), and this herb garden botanical gallery wall.
+So far, we’ve got a new paint color on the wall, a dresser makeover (which I love), and this vintage botanical gallery wall.
 Before we start, I need to let you know that my inspiration for this gallery wall came from My Vintage Porch.
 If you love the vintage farmhouse vibe, she is definitely one to follow.
 She is incredible!

 - Herb/Botanical Prints- I bought a monthly subscription to The Graphics Fairy, where she provides a set of 16 herb prints.
 The monthly cost of the subscription is $9.98, and you get access to more than 100 sets of printables, with new ones coming out each week. $10 for 16 herb printables is already an amazing deal, but for hundreds of printables, it’s a total steal!
 If you don’t want to mess around with a subscription, there are similar printables available on Etsy.

 - Cardstock or Thicker Paper- I found some at Michaels that had a “vintage-y” color, but there is some great looking vintage paper on Amazon that’s a bit cheaper.

 - Removable Mounting Squares

 How to Create A Farmhouse Style Gallery Wall

 Start by removing the glass and any prints from the frames.
 This creates a lighter print to hang on the wall (and no glare from the glass).

 You are now ready to print and frame your botanicals.
 You have a few options here: